 The closer you keep the hubs to each other, the stronger the signal is between them, which translates into faster speeds for clients.
 The catch is you’ll have less Wi-Fi coverage and probably more interferences.

-The easiest way, though not completely precise, to find out where you should put the satellite hub is via the signal indicator on your phone or laptop.
+The easiest way to find out where you should put the satellite is via the signal indicator on your phone or laptop.
 You want to place the unit where the signal starts to change from full bars to one bar lower.

 Ultimately, it’s the speed that matters.
 If you only need to deliver a modest broadband connection, you can go a bit crazy on the distance to get the most extensive coverage.